kwayotte/NeutralFlowOverHills/README.md

 The data set contains LDA measurements of mean and turbulent moments from seven experiments, four over sand covered surfaces/hills ( smooth ) and three over peg covered surfaces/hills ( rough ).
 The flow parameters are given in the above noted paper.
 In both the smooth and rough experiments, the steepness varies between 0.2 (maximum slope ) and 0.6 and 0.4 for the smooth and rough surfaces respectively.
 Both the 0.6 smooth case and 0.4 rough case are fully separated.

-The following references may be helpful in provide some context and a view of turbulent flow over hills.
+The following references may be helpful in providing some context and a view of turbulent flow over hills.

 Ayotte, K.W., 2008, Computational modelling for wind energy assessment, Journal of Wind Engineering and Industrial Aerodynamics, 96, 1571-1590.